USEA's Virtual Press Briefings

 The Virtual Press Briefing series was launched in October 2020.
 It is a virtual reboot of the original Press Briefing series, which was conducted several years ago in

-The United States Energy Association will examine new, transformative technologies which are entering the electric utility space at its next virtual press briefing, set for Wednesday, May 7, at 11 a.m.
+The United States Energy Association, which is fuel-neutral, will examine natural gas and its future here and abroad at its next virtual press briefing on Wednesday, July 9, at 11 a.m.
 EDT.

 - Peter Behr, Politico’s E&E News